Technikradio/Java-Utils/README.md

 Java-Utils
 ==========

-Some basic utils for our projects writen in java
+Some basic utils for our projects written in java